hive-engine/nitrous/src/app/help/en/faq.md

 **What can I do with the NOBEL (use cases)?**
 *   You can gift it to people, that do charity.
 (See also: "To whom can I gift the NOBEL?")
+*   You can send it to @anobel, the Scotbotaccount.
+This money is used to be distributed, depending on the upvotes.
+With this you trust the community to decide, who shall get the most.
 *   You can stake it, to spend it later, when it has (hopefully) more value.
 *   You can sell it (for hopefully a better price).
 *   You can gift NOBEL as a (birthday) present
 *   You can use NOBEL instead of gaming coins (and gift the pot)
 *   You can pay helpers (when they accept it)
 *   ... (more ideas welcome)

 **Who shall buy the NOBEL?**
 Everyone can do that.
 The target group is people, that want to do good things, but don't know how.
 With buying NOBEL you support charity workers.